XMPro/Multi-Agent/docs/technical-details/memory_cycle_instantiation.md

 ### Key Features
 1. Primary Agent Initialization:
-    - Retrieves the full agent instance for the specified agentId.
+    - Retrieves the agent instance for the specified agentId.
     - Sets up the agent's profile, type, and other essential properties.

 2. Team Awareness:
     - Retrieves the team associated with the agent.

 3. Tool Initialization:
-    - Initializes the tools available to the agent based on its profile and permissions.
+    - Initializes the tools available to the agent instance based on its profile and permissions.

 4. Planning Cycle Setup:
     - Initiates the planning cycle for the agent if it hasn't been started already.

 ### Process Flow
 1. Retrieve agent and team data from the database.
-2. Create the Agent Instance with full details.
+2. Create the Agent Instance with all its details.
 3. Initialize the Team object.
 4. Set up tools and permissions for the agent.
 5. Initialize the planning cycle if needed.